 Below is a list of selected projects to illustrate the broad breadth of our experience.
-To contact us regarding an Enhanced Recovery project please call either David Miller in our Dallas office at 214-969-5401 or Lee George in our Houston office at 713-654-4950, or click here for an on-line option.
+To contact us regarding an Enhanced Recovery project please call either Rick Krenek in our Dallas office at 214-969-5401 or Lee George in our Houston office at 713-654-4950, or click here for an on-line option.

 Steamfloods and Heavy Oil

 - Performed reserves and economic evaluations for the Hangingstone Steam Assisted Gravity Drainage (SAGD) demonstration project within the Athabasca oil sands area of northeastern Alberta, Canada.
 The bitumen response observed in the horizontal producer-injector well pairs was quantified and used to evaluate planned project expansions within the demonstration area and the larger Hangingstone West area.

 - Prepared a resource assessment of SAGD developments of the bitumen potential in the Ells River and Namur Fields.
 These fields are located within the Athabasca oil sands area of northeastern Alberta and are comprised of the Upper and Middle McMurray formations.
 Estimated the unrisked resources and prepared scoping economics for potential full-scale developments, which involved several hundred SAGD well pairs and the installation of central processing facilities, stream generation, infrastructure, and support systems.